nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s-using-k3d.md

     You can see here two nodes.
-The (very) smart implementation here is that while the cluster is running on its node **k3d-k3s-default-server-0**, there is another “node” that acts as the load balancer i.e. **k3d-k3d-demo-cluster-serverlb**.
+The (very) smart implementation here is that while the cluster is running on its node **k3d-k3s-default-server-0**, there is another "node" that acts as the load balancer i.e. **k3d-k3d-demo-cluster-serverlb**.

 4. Firing **Kubectl** commands that allows you to run commands against Kubernetes: